RelevanceAI/relevanceai/docsrc/manual_source/guides/quickstart_guide.rst

 ---------

-An example cluster app that showcases meaning amongst each group of unstructured data With just a few lines of code, you'll get rich, interactive, shareable dashboards `which you can see yourself here <https://i.gyazo.com/55a026bfe8e3becf06e7fceed4e146f2.png>`__.
+An example cluster app that showcases meaning amongst each group of unstructured data With just a few lines of code, you’ll get rich, interactive, shareable dashboards `which you can see yourself here <https://i.gyazo.com/55a026bfe8e3becf06e7fceed4e146f2.png>`__.
 |image0|